yochaigal/cairn/wip/2e/how-does-dungeon-exploration-work.md

 [**The Warden then rolls on the Dungeon Events table: Environment.**]

 **Warden**: _"**Gar's** clanging labor echoes against the exposed walls of the courtyard.
 The silence between two dagger strikes is suddenly broken when a loose shingle falls from the East wall, clattering onto the stone floor.
-On the other side of the wooden door, **Konstin** hears something move towards the door!
-Finally, the jewel comes loose."_
+On the other side of the wooden door, **Konstin** hears something moving closer!
+At that exact moment, the jewel comes loose."_

 **Konstin**: _"Um, something's coming.
 Can we please leave, NOW?"_